 That sinking feeling you get when you try to start your car and it splutters and groans at you in return is something we’ve all probably experienced at one time or another.
 If your car doesn’t start with one simple turn of the key (or push of a button), then that’s a sure sign your battery needs charging up.

-While you could keep trying to get the engine going and then – if you’re successful – head out on a journey of at least 30 minutes to give your battery enough time to charge, there’s a much easier way to resolve the situation: invest in a battery charge, like those in the new CTEK range (more on that below).
+While you could keep trying to get the engine going and then – if you’re successful – head out on a journey of at least 30 minutes to give your battery enough time to charge, there’s a much easier way to resolve the situation: invest in a battery charger, like those in the new CTEK range (more on that below).

 2. There’s a loss of power to your car’s electrics